 Here’s what you need to know about using a sales lead tracker and how you can successfully implement it in your organization.

-Why Sales and Marketing Teams Need Lead Tracking
+Why Sales & Marketing Teams Need Sales Lead Tracking Software?

 Sales and marketing alignment is becoming ever more critical.
 Marketing’s role in the process has increased significantly in recent years, given that much of the sales cycle now occurs before leads ever reach out to a company.